musk/SbtEclipsify/README.md

 Now all you need to do is import the Project into your Eclipse workspace as an existing Project and everything should work.

-__Note__: The old trait SbtEclipsifyPlugin has been marked deprecated as of 0.5.1 and will be removed in a future version.
+__Note__: The old trait SbtEclipsifyPlugin has been removed from this version.

 ## Known Issues
 Crossbuilds are not supported officially but they might work (testing still pending).